alexferrante/cvapipe_analysis/README.md

 cvapipe_analysis concordance run
 ```

 This step calculates the extent to which the structure localized relative to all the other cellular structures.
-This step depends on step 6.
+This step depends on step 6 and step 7.

 Two output folders are produced by this step: